3dFerr/ChangeMac/README.md

 # ChangeMac
-A simple program to change the MAC address
+### A simple program to change the MAC address.
+[this program is for learning purposes]

  - When run the program pass an interface and the new mac address as arguments